Data Breach Best Practices to Safeguard Data

 When it comes to data breaches, the risk for organizations is high, from the easily calculable costs of notification and business loss to the less tangible effects on a company's brand and customer loyalty.
-Consider the numbers: Total breach costs have grown every year since 2006, and in 2010, data breaches cost companies an average of $214 per compromised record, up $10 (5 percent) from last year, according to the 2010 Ponemon study.
+Consider the numbers: according to data gathered from breached organizations , the average organizational cost of a data breach in 2014 increased to $5.9 million, up 9 percent from $5.4 million in 2013.
+Additionally, the same research revealed that in 2014, the estimated cost of a general data breach was $201 per compromised record, up $10 (7 percent) from 2013.

 The upside for companies nationwide is that they can minimize their risk.
 To avoid what sometimes amounts to operational paralysis, organizational leaders need to follow some basic guidelines.

-Data security expert Brian Lapidus, chief operating officer of the Cyber Security & Information Assurance practice of Kroll, has unique frontline experience helping today's businesses safeguard against and respond to data breaches.
-Below, he offers some important advice that every institution should know about protecting themselves and their customers from the damages of fraud.
+Data security expert Brian Lapidus, Managing Director & Practice Leader for the Identity Theft and Breach Notification practice of Kroll, has unique frontline experience helping today's businesses safeguard against and respond to data breaches.
+Below, he offers some important advice that every institution should know about protecting themselves and their customers, employees, and/or students from the damages of fraud.

 - Look beyond IT security when assessing your company's data breach risks.
 To eliminate threats throughout the organization, security must reach beyond the IT department.
 A company must evaluate employee exit strategies (HR), remote project protocol, on- and off-site data storage practices, and more—then establish and enforce new policies and procedures and physical safeguards appropriate to the findings.

-- Establish a comprehensive breach preparedness plan that will enable decisive action and prevent operational paralysis when a data breach occurs.
+- Establish a comprehensive data loss protection plan that will enable decisive action and prevent operational paralysis when a data breach occurs.
 Your efforts will demonstrate to consumers and regulators that your organization has taken anticipatory steps to address data security threats.
 Disseminate this plan throughout the management structure to ensure everyone knows what to do in the event of a breach.
-In preparation, consider the following:

 - Educate employees about appropriate handling and protection of sensitive data.
 The continuing saga of lost and stolen laptops containing critical information illustrates that corporate policy designed to safeguard portable data only works when employees follow the rules.